 4. The inflected infinitive

 Regarding the syntax of the inflected infinitive in Brazilian Portuguese, this paper makes two claims: first, it regards the distribution of the inflected infinitive as a diagnostic for the fact that the shared argument is truly embedded.
-More explicitly, it argues that backward object control with mandar and fazer is signaled by the presence of the inflected infinitive when the shared argument is third person plural.
+More explicitly, it argues that backward object control with mandar and fazer is signalled by the presence of the inflected infinitive when the shared argument is third person plural.
 Second, in line with Raposo (1987), Nunes (1995) and Pires (2010), it considers inflected infinitive clauses as nominal Case-bearing projections.
 In order to support the former assumption, I build on the contrast between subject control verbs such as conseguir ‘manage’ in (21a) that do not select a preposition and verbs like aprender ‘learn’ that do select one (21b).
 The two classes of control verbs differ in that the inflected infinitive is illicit with the former (21a) but not with the latter (21b) (see also Modesto 2010).

 (21) Subject Control